sderygithub/Online-Similarity/README.md

 ### Dependencies ###
 _______________________________________________________________________________

-pip install numpy
+- pip install numpy
-pip install sklearn
+- pip install sklearn
-pip install gensim
+- pip install gensim

 ### Installation ###
 _______________________________________________________________________________

+Hopefully all you need to do is copy on your desktop.
+It's likely some path may be eroneous as I moved things around before pushing online.

 ### Improvements ###
 _______________________________________________________________________________

-Dynamic Vocabulary
+#### Dynamic Vocabulary ####

 Adding new vocabulary to Word2Vec Neural Network is currently in discussion and preliminary code has been pushed.
 I would pursue adding functionality to